Dudley C. Carter: Clackamas

 In 1979, at the age of eighty-eight, Carter was commissioned to carve three large cedars for the Clackamas Town Center shopping mall, located in the southeastern part of the Portland metropolitan area in Oregon.
 The trees selected for the project came from Mount St. Helens six months before the volcanic eruption of 1980 that eliminated much of the forest.
 Carter lived in a small trailer on the shopping center's construction site while carving the trees.
 In 1981, the sculptures were moved into the central court next to a skating rink, where they remained until a major remodel of the center in 2004.
 The next year they were transferred to the Columbia Gorge Interpretive Center Museum.

 Influence in Washington state

 When ninety-six years old, Carter became the first artist-in-residence of the King County Parks and Recreation Department.

 He had a home at 7447 159th Place NE, Redmond, Washington.
 Located in Slough House Park, the house was named "Haida House Studio".

 After a brief illness the artist died in his sleep at the Slough House residence, just a month short of his 101st birthday on April 7, 1992.
 He is buried near Stave Falls, B.C.
 Slough House is now owned by the city of Redmond.
 The artist bequest included his art studio, fashioned in the manner of a native Haida dwelling, and a group of monumental wood sculptures of the sort that brought the sculptor to international prominence.

 Upon his death, Congressman Rod Chandler honored Carter with remarks in the Congressional Record in 1992.

+On September 8, 2012, the Dudley Carter Park opened at the intersection of Leary Way and 159th Place Northeast.